History of Earth: Human history

 Throughout more than 90% of its history, Homo sapiens lived in small bands as nomadic hunter-gatherers.
-As language became more complex, the ability to remember and communicate information resulted, according to a theory proposed by Richard Dawkins, in a new replicator: the meme.
+As language became more complex, the ability to remember and communicate information resulted in a new replicator: the meme.
 Ideas could be exchanged quickly and passed down the generations.
 Cultural evolution quickly outpaced biological evolution, and history proper began.
 Between 8500 and 7000 BC, humans in the Fertile Crescent in the Middle East began the systematic husbandry of plants and animals: agriculture.
-This spread to neighboring regions, and developed independently elsewhere, until most Homo sapiens lived sedentary lives in permanent settlements as farmers.
+This spread to neighboring regions and developed independently elsewhere until most Homo sapiens lived sedentary lives in permanent settlements as farmers.
 Not all societies abandoned nomadism, especially those in isolated areas of the globe poor in domesticable plant species, such as Australia.
 However, among those civilizations that did adopt agriculture, the relative stability and increased productivity provided by farming allowed the population to expand.

 Agriculture had a major impact; humans began to affect the environment as never before.
 Surplus food allowed a priestly or governing class to arise, followed by increasing division of labor.
 This led to Earth's first civilization at Sumer in the Middle East, between 4000 and 3000 BC.
 Additional civilizations quickly arose in ancient Egypt, at the Indus River valley and in China.
 The invention of writing enabled complex societies to arise: record-keeping and libraries served as a storehouse of knowledge and increased the cultural transmission of information.
 Humans no longer had to spend all their time working for survival, enabling the first specialized occupations (e.g. craftsmen, merchants, priests, etc.).
 Curiosity and education drove the pursuit of knowledge and wisdom, and various disciplines, including science (in a primitive form), arose.
 This in turn led to the emergence of increasingly larger and more complex civilizations, such as the first empires, which at times traded with one another, or fought for territory and resources.